spatie/laravel-honeypot/README.md

 ### Usage in Livewire

-In a Livewire component there are three step to prevent spam requests.
+You can use this package to prevent spam submission to forms powered by Livewire.

 First, add the `UsesSpamProtection` trait to your Livewire component: